robotsquidward/lazyviewmodels/README.md

 }
 ```

+# SavedStateHandle

-To create a ViewModel that utilizes `SavedStateHandle` via the constructor, use the Saved State versions of these extensions.
+To create a ViewModel that utilizes [`SavedStateHandle`](https://developer.android.com/reference/androidx/lifecycle/SavedStateHandle) via the constructor, use the Saved State versions of these extensions.

 When in an Activity (`ComponentActivity`):